hkuspace-pu/project-submission-group-5/README.md

 | user      | Jim Smith   | password9  |
 | user      | Lisa Johnson| password10 |

+Note: New accounts can be created by testers.
+If a user attempts to log in with invalid credentials, they will be treated as a guest account.
+This part will be further enhanced in the future to improve the user experience.

 I hope that helps.
 Let me know if you have any other questions.
 ## Project Objectives